 11 Things That Should Be On Your Divorce Preparation Checklist

-Divorcing your partner is not something that you should decide to do lightly.
+Deciding whether to get a divorce may be a difficult decision to make.
 This is a big decision, and you likely want to make sure that it's the right one.
-If you've tried to save the marriage and know in your gut that it's time to move on, then it can be beneficial to start preparing for your life after getting divorced.
-It's very smart to make a divorce preparation checklist to ensure that you'll have all your ducks in a row.
-Take a look at the following eleven things that should be on your divorce preparation checklist so that you can start getting ready and know what to expect during the divorce process.
+If you've tried to save the marriage and know in your gut that it's time to move on, then it can be beneficial to start preparing for your life after getting a divorce.
+Divorce can be stressful and overwhelming.
+Making a checklist to prepare yourself for divorce may help keep you organized.
+Below, we’ll outline eleven things that should be on your divorce preparation checklist so that you can start getting ready and know what to expect during the divorce process.

 You're also going to need to consider several other factors depending on certain things.
 For example, if you have children, how can you find a new place to live that won't disrupt your children's lives too much?
 You'll also need to consider whether you can take your pets with you.